justin-hackin/play-svg/README.txt

 To install pLAySVG, first ensure you have python 2.4 installed.
 Then extract the compressed file.
 This will create a directory called play-svg.
 Enter this directory using a command prompt and install the libraries by entering: python setup.py install

 To install the Inkscape plugins, copy all files in the inkex folder into your Inkscape extensions folder.
 See http://wiki.inkscape.org/wiki/index.php/ScriptingHOWTO for more info on how to install Inkscape scripts.
 You must first install pLAySVG for these plugins to work.
+Linux users: the Inkscape plugins will automatically be installed for you :)